 Subsection A: The Representative Council shall act as the Voting Body of the Assembly and SGA.
 Representatives shall attend and participate in the Representative Council meetings.
-Representatives will vote on behalf of the representative's constituents in Representative Council meetings.
+Representative's constituents in Representative Council meetings.
 Representatives may serve on committees formed by the Representative Council.
 Representatives shall participate in achieving the Representative Council's long and short term goals.

-Subsection B: Any committee, board, non-voting member, or council may form its own by-laws to be subordinate and compatible with this document.
+Subsection B: Any committee, board, nonvoting member, or council may form its own by-laws to be subordinate and compatible with this document.
 All committees operating under by-laws shall submit them to the Executive Board.
 Any changes to those by-laws shall be approved by a two-thirds vote of the Representative Council.